Creative Writing

 How to Book

-If you are interested in booking this course, then please select an available date and then click book now to complete the booking.
-Can’t see a suitable date contact us on [email protected] and we can discuss specific date requirements.
+Dates below represent open public courses only.
+To book this course, please select an available date and click the book now button below to complete the booking.
+Have two or more people to train – you may consider a closed group course.
+Contact us on [email protected] to discuss specific date and delivery requirements.